witheringcrown/Fell-Source-Code/README.md

 # Fell Source Code
-Fell is a precision platformer game I made from scratch using GameMaker Studio 2.
+Fell is a precision platformer game I made from scratch using the GameMaker Studio 2 game engine.
 It uses its own programming language called GameMaker Language or GML.
 The syntax is similar to that of C#, but it's more forgiving.

 I learned a lot from this project as it is one of the largest I've worked on.
 The game is fully featured from beginning to end.
 Highlighted Mechanics and Features: